-Until quite recently, it was believed that personality is permanent.
+Until quite recently, it was believed that personality is permanent, and that personality upgrades didn’t exist.
 William James, the renowned Harvard psychologist, wrote in 1890 that personality was “set in plaster” by early adulthood.
 And, that belief stuck until rather recently.

 According to one study, we all have the ability to shape our own character.
 Though, you probably don’t need too much scientific evidence.
 Instead, just reflect on your personality throughout the years.
 I guarantee that you aren’t the same person as when you were 13, 29, or 68.
 I know for a fact that my personality has changed as I’ve gotten older.